 To begin, make sure you have included your keyword 5-10 times throughout the content, depending on length.
 This includes the H1, at least one H2 and naturally a few times in the body of your content.
 Remember as you begin this step, however, that keyword stuffing is frowned upon both by readers and by the algorithms.
 Google has taken great care to downgrade the sites that use stuffing techniques to try and make their thin content seem relevant despite its lack of depth.
 Instead, your focus should be to naturally incorporate your targeted keyword in your material.

-Remember, this includes semantically related keywords.
+Remember that this includes semantically related keywords.
 Google continues to push towards semantic search with their updates such as Hummingbird and RankBrain.
 In other words, they work to understand the context and intent behind a query.
 Including related keywords naturally in your material will help to further establish your relevance to the search algorithm.

 Keep in mind that your efforts to get your content in front of the right people at the right time also includes distribution.
 Your plan should include your social media platforms as well as email lists (learn more about social media metrics).
 Delivering your content to the people who are the most likely to appreciate it can help boost your traffic and engagement rates, both of which are considered by search engines when determining the position of the article on the SERPs.